isomerpages/moe-juyingsec/_2-key-information/Canteen Advertisement.md

 </p>
 <ol data-tight="true" class="tight">
 <li>
 <p><strong>Download and complete the application form.
-You may also request for a hardcopy from the School’s General Office</strong>
+You may also request for a hardcopy from the School’s General Office. </strong>
+<a href="https://drive.google.com/file/d/1abFu8gm5A9sIiPuOeBTG64YiOXpT-TO4/view?usp=drive_link" rel="noopener nofollow" target="_blank">Form</a>
 </p>
 </li>
 </ol>